-Backup and clean up all user info, and start a new record - Vigor router system will backup all existed information on the USB disk onto the host and clean up the information from USB disk.
-Later, it will start a new record.
+Backup and clean up all user info, and start a new record router system will backup all existed information on the US onto the host and clean up the information from USB disk.
+L will start a new record.
 Advanced options Database Encryption Select to have the router create a new encrypted database.
 Once this is done, you will not be able to revert to an unencrypted database.